Battle of Tarapacá: Chilean battle plan

 Equally, there are elements of the Chilean plan that make sense.
 Arteaga was operating under the mistaken impression that he outnumbered the enemy, so dividing his force into columns was not as significant an error as was evident after the event, especially as the column assigned the cut-off role represented less than 20 per cent of his available forces.
 Additionally, Arteaga was under the impression that the allied force was in a similar physical condition as his own.
 Given the dispersal of the Peruvian forces at the previous battle, encircling the enemy and then denying them an escape route promised the chance of a decisive outcome should the Chileans prevail.

 Allied battle plan

-Buendía was well aware of the Chilean presence, notified by Caceres and Bolognesi that one column was advancing over the plateau and another one was moving towards Tarapacá’s den.
+Buendía was well aware of the Chilean presence, notified by Andrés Avelino Cáceres and Francisco Bolognesi that one column was advancing over the plateau and another one was moving towards Tarapacá’s den.
 Buendía ordered his vanguard to return from Pachica, 12 km/7.5 mi north of this position, concentrating his division on the town.
 Buendía set skirmishers in every building to fire from protected positions.
 He also disposed his infantry in a manner that allowed then to form a cross fire field (the Peruvians would be shooting from covered positions, one man firing from the front and one from the flank or rear of any Chilean target, making it extremely difficult for Chilean forces as they advanced to find cover and return effective fire).
 Castañon’s artillery men were set on Visagra hill, to defend the den entrance, supported by the Arequipa Battalion.